skyzyx/resume/resumes/ryanparman-engineering-manager.md

 * Led the team who supported all SRE and product engineering teams, scaling core platforms and services as every school in America transitioned to online learning during the COVID-19 lockdowns.
 * Managed the Base [AMI] program (server disk images).
 Leveraged insights from [CIS], security patching, and internal needs to develop a unified build pipeline integrating best practices.
 Reduced time-to-boot, and eliminated engineering toil (1 → 10).
-* Conducted comprehensive scans of [Route 53][Amazon Route 53] to obtain a mapping of the company’s thousands of active websites.
-Prioritized identifying and remediating misconfigurations, rotating certificates, and increasing visibility.
-* Grew and ran a project which evaluated AWS accounts for high-priority misconfigurations and vulnerabilities.
-Included a high-level score (friendly competition), explanations of the issues (security education), and instructions for fixing (driving forward).
-Became a trusted tool across the organization (1 → 10).
 * Spearheaded the [Artifactory] Rebuild project.
 Ran the project from inception to completion, including the majority of development.
 Directed effort across ~80 teams and ~300 services to complete the project.
 * Adapted the _Monitoring-as-Code_ tooling/methodology to abstract-away the underlying vendor, streamlining a vendor migration ([New Relic], [Datadog]) (1 → 10).
 * Led dozens of smaller projects, offered guidance to engineers on best practices, and documented knowledge.